Bureau-du-Forestier-en-chef/MoSiR/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**

+Ideally, the following JSON files when the error occurs:
+- Graph.json
+- Import.json
+- Report.json

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'